otmanedd/Crypto-Dashboard/README.md

 # CryptoDyaf

 CryptoDyaf is a user-friendly cryptocurrency dashboard that allows you to visualize and analyze various cryptocurrency data.
-With CryptoMate, you can explore market trends, track price changes, and compare different cryptocurrencies effortlessly.
+With CryptoDyaf, you can explore market trends, track price changes, and compare different cryptocurrencies effortlessly.

 ## Features